-A static function that does not have its address taken can be optimized in various ways, including:

-- If the function is not used, it can be removed. - The compiler will use registers to pass arguments to static functions whenever possible.
+A static function that does not have its address taken can be optimized in various ways; for example, if the function is not used, it can be removed.

 Live-Variable Analysis (0x4000000)

 Live variable analysis is done for global and static variables.
 This means that global and static variables can be allocated into registers and any stores into them can be postponed until the last store in a live range.